0xAX/linux-insides/Booting/linux-bootstrap-6.md

 }
 ```

-This parameter is passed from assembler code:
+This parameter is passed through assembly from the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S)source code file:

 ```C
 leaq	input_data(%rip), %rdx
 ```

-from the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S).
-The `input_data` is generated by the little [mkpiggy](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/mkpiggy.c) program.
-If you have compiled linux kernel source code under your hands, you may find the generated file by this program which should be placed in the `linux/arch/x86/boot/compressed/piggy.S`.
-In my case this file looks:
+`input_data` is generated by the little [mkpiggy](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/mkpiggy.c) program.
+If you've tried compiling the Linux kernel yourself, you may find the output generated by this program in the `linux/arch/x86/boot/compressed/piggy.S` source code file.
+In my case this file looks like this:

 ```assembly
 .section ".rodata..compressed","a",@progbits